tillhoffmann1411/lit-element-boilerplate/README.md

 - [x] [Redux](https://redux.js.org/)
 - [x] [ESLint](https://eslint.org/)
 - [x] [Webpack](https://webpack.js.org/)
+- [x] .env support
 - [ ] Testing
-- [ ] .env support
 - [ ] [Firebase](https://firebase.google.com/)

 ## 🚀 Setup
 1. Clone this repo
 2. Run `npm install`
+3. Add a .env file which looks like the .env.example file
-3. Start development with `npm start`
+4. Start development with `npm start`
-4. Get files for production with `npm run build`.
+5. Get files for production with `npm run build`.
 Your files are now in the /public folder.

+## 🔨 Features
+### Accessing environment variables
+You can access variables which are defined in the .env file with `process.env.[variable-name]`